 Plus, your credit utilization ratio will skyrocket, quickly hurting your credit.
 That defeats the whole purpose of getting the credit extension in the first place.
 It only takes one quick mistake to cause your credit score to plummet, but it takes a lot of time and effort to restore it.

 That being said, as long as you’re financially responsible and regularly pay off your balance each month, you might consider using your credit cards for everyday purchases such as groceries and gas.
 You’ll benefit from increased rewards points that might actually save you money in the future, whether through cash cards or discounts on vacations.

-Many experts agree that actually using your revolving credit is generally deemed to be more beneficial for your credit than not using your credit cards at all.
-It’s a complicated algorithm that might not be exactly the same for everyone, but you can always count on the bottom line: don’t charge more than you can afford, and pay your balance in full each month.
+Using your revolving credit is generally deemed to be more beneficial for your credit than not using it at all.
+It’s a complicated algorithm that might not be exactly the same for everyone.
+However, you can always count on the bottom line: don’t charge more than you can afford, and pay your balance in full each month.

 What to Do If Your Credit Limit Increase Request Is Denied

 In an ideal situation, you’ve prepared your talking points and the customer service representative is happy to raise your credit limit.
 However, it’s not the end of the world if your credit limit increase request is denied.

-You may also want to consider requesting a raise from your boss — after all, now you have practice asking for what you want!
-If the credit card issuer mentions items on your credit report as an issue, be sure to get a copy and look things over for yourself.
+You may also want to consider requesting a raise from your boss.
+After all, now you have practice asking for what you want!
+If the credit card issuer mentions items on your credit report as an issue, be sure to get a copy and review things for yourself.